dataeducator/student_academic_success/README.md

 * <code>plot_horizontal_bar_chart</code>: Plots horizontal bar charts to explore the influence of 'Previous qualification' on graduation status.

 By using these functions, we can begin to explore the factors affecting graduation outcomes.

+During exploration, we identified the following trends:

+* Age Range and Graduation: 25-35 age group has higher enrollment and graduation rates.
+Age 50+ has higher dropout.
+* Curricular Units and Graduation: 4-6 units show the highest graduation rate, 7+ slightly lower, and 0-3 lower.
+* Tuition Fees and Graduation: Up-to-date fees link to significantly higher graduation rates.
+* Marital Status and Graduation: Married/in a union have a higher graduation rate.
+* Previous Qualification: Higher education levels have higher graduation rates.
+Basic education lower rates.

+I will combine this information with the results of a ternary classifier that is trained on 80% of the dataset to identify insights that will make an impact on decreasing failure rates for students in higher education.

 ###  Question 1:How does the number of credits students enrolled in each semester influence the likelihood of students graduating on time?
 ***